Dimers on Riemann surfaces and compactified free field: T-embeddings on the full plane and local kernels

-From now on we will be assuming that $G$ is a \emph{Temperley isoradial} graph, that is, a superposition of an isoradial graph $\Gamma$ and its dual $\Gamma^\dagger$ embedded by circumcenters.
+From now on we will be assuming that $G$ is a \emph{Temperleyan isoradial} graph, that is, a superposition of an isoradial graph $\Gamma$ and its dual $\Gamma^\dagger$ embedded by circumcenters.
 Recall that black vertices of $G$ correspond to vertices of $\Gamma$ and $\Gamma^\dagger$, edges are the half-edges of $\Gamma$ and $\Gamma^\dagger$ and white vertices lie at intersections of edges of $\Gamma$ and $\Gamma^\dagger$.
 It is clear that such a $G$ is always isoradial, with each face given by a union of two right triangles with a common hypotenuse.
-Temperley isoradial graphs are usually considered in the framework of classical discrete complex analysis~\cite{ChelkakSmirnov}; they were also considered in~\cite{DubedatFamiliesOfCR}, which allows us to use the results developed in~\cite[Section~7.1]{DubedatFamiliesOfCR}.
+We keep the notation $\Tt$ for the t-embedding of the dual graph given by circumcenters of faces (that is, midpoints of the aforementioned hypotenuses).
+Temperleyan isoradial graphs are usually considered in the framework of classical discrete complex analysis~\cite{ChelkakSmirnov}, in particular, this framework was chosen by Dub\'edat in~\cite{DubedatFamiliesOfCR}.
+Thus, restricting our focus to this framework will allow us to use results developed in~\cite[Section~7.1]{DubedatFamiliesOfCR} with minimal changes.

-One of advantages of Temperley isoradial graphs is that if $f:B\to \CC$ satisfies $K_\Tt f = 0$, then the restrictions of $f$ to $\Gamma$ and $\Gamma^\dagger$ are discrete harmonic, see~\cite{ChelkakSmirnov} or~\cite[Section~3.1.2]{DubedatFamiliesOfCR} for details.
-In fact, this is just a particular case of Lemma~\ref{lemma:t-holom_are_matringales}, but the fact that the instance of a T-graph in this case is in fact an isoradial graph with the standard random walk on it allows to have explicit formulas for the Green's function.
-In particular, Lipschitzness of discrete holomorphic functions follows, which helps to obtain more precise estimates on the Cauchy kernel acting on the space of multivalued functions.
-The following lemma is a slight refinement of~\cite[Lemmas~13,14]{DubedatFamiliesOfCR}
+Our goal is to analyze the inverting kernel $K_s^{-1}$.
+This kernel was constructed and estimated by Dub\'edat~\cite[Lemmas~13,14]{DubedatFamiliesOfCR}, however, for our purposes we need to improve this asymptotics, filling some gaps in the aforementioned lemmas.
+This will be achieved by following the same line of arguments as proposed in the proof of~\cite[Lemmas~13,14]{DubedatFamiliesOfCR}, but with higher precision when it comes to estimates.